abinit/abinit/doc/developers/new_testsuite.md

 A few conventions on documents writing

-: The *label* field appears in all data document.
+: All data document have a **tag**.
 It should be a unique identifier at the scale of an _iteration state_.
-The tag is not necessarily unique, it describes the structure of the document and there is no need to use it unless special logic have to be implemented for the document.
+It also describes the structure of the document like other uses of tags but in this case it identify the document.
 The *comment* field is optional but it is recommended especially when the purpose of the document is not obvious.

 ### A more complicated example